NEVSTOP-LAB/Communicable-State-Machine/src/help/NEVSTOP/Communicable State Machine(CSM)/VI Description(CN).md

 ### Obtain Priority Queue.vi

 -- <b>输入控件</b> --
-- <b>error in (no error)</b>:
-- <B>error in</B> can accept error information wired from VIs previously called.
-Use this information to decide if any functionality should be bypassed in the event of errors from other VIs.

-Right-click the <B>error in</B> control on the front panel and select <B>Explain Error</B> or <B>Explain Warning</B> from the shortcut menu for more information about the error.
 - <b>create if not found?
 (T)</b>:
 - <b>name</b>:

 -- <b>输出控件</b> --
-- <b>error out</b>:
-- <B>error in</B> can accept error information wired from VIs previously called.
-Use this information to decide if any functionality should be bypassed in the event of errors from other VIs.

-Right-click the <B>error in</B> control on the front panel and select <B>Explain Error</B> or <B>Explain Warning</B> from the shortcut menu for more information about the error.
 - <b>created new?</b>:
 - <b>Priority Queue</b>:

 ### Release Priority Queue.vi

 -- <b>输入控件</b> --
-- <b>error in (no error)</b>:
-- <B>error in</B> can accept error information wired from VIs previously called.
-Use this information to decide if any functionality should be bypassed in the event of errors from other VIs.

-Right-click the <B>error in</B> control on the front panel and select <B>Explain Error</B> or <B>Explain Warning</B> from the shortcut menu for more information about the error.
 - <b>force destroy?
 (F)</b>:
 - <b>Priority Queue</b>:

 -- <b>输出控件</b> --
-- <b>error out</b>:
-- <B>error in</B> can accept error information wired from VIs previously called.
-Use this information to decide if any functionality should be bypassed in the event of errors from other VIs.

-Right-click the <B>error in</B> control on the front panel and select <B>Explain Error</B> or <B>Explain Warning</B> from the shortcut menu for more information about the error.

 ### CSMP-Async Call.vi

 -- <b>输入控件</b> --
 - <b>state</b>:
 - <b>args</b>:
 - <b>source/target</b>:

-- <B>error in</B> can accept error information wired from VIs previously called.
-Use this information to decide if any functionality should be bypassed in the event of errors from other VIs.

-Right-click the <B>error in</B> control on the front panel and select <B>Explain Error</B> or <B>Explain Warning</B> from the shortcut menu for more information about the error.
 - <b>Module Name</b>:
 - <b>Msg Type</b>:

 -- <b>输出控件</b> --
 - <b>state out</b>:
 - <b>args out</b>:
 - <b>source/target out</b>:
 - <b>Pre-State out</b>:
 - <b>Pre-Args out</b>:
 - <b>error</b>:
-- <B>error in</B> can accept error information wired from VIs previously called.
-Use this information to decide if any functionality should be bypassed in the event of errors from other VIs.

-Right-click the <B>error in</B> control on the front panel and select <B>Explain Error</B> or <B>Explain Warning</B> from the shortcut menu for more information about the error.

 ### CSMP-Broadcast.vi

 -- <b>输入控件</b> --
 - <b>state</b>:
 - <b>args</b>:
 - <b>source/target</b>:

-- <B>error in</B> can accept error information wired from VIs previously called.
-Use this information to decide if any functionality should be bypassed in the event of errors from other VIs.

-Right-click the <B>error in</B> control on the front panel and select <B>Explain Error</B> or <B>Explain Warning</B> from the shortcut menu for more information about the error.
 - <b>Module Name</b>:
 - <b>Msg Type</b>:

 -- <b>输出控件</b> --
 - <b>state out</b>:
 - <b>args out</b>:
 - <b>source/target out</b>:
 - <b>Pre-State out</b>:
 - <b>Pre-Args out</b>:
 - <b>error</b>:
-- <B>error in</B> can accept error information wired from VIs previously called.
-Use this information to decide if any functionality should be bypassed in the event of errors from other VIs.

-Right-click the <B>error in</B> control on the front panel and select <B>Explain Error</B> or <B>Explain Warning</B> from the shortcut menu for more information about the error.

 ### CSMP-PostPostMsg.vi

 -- <b>输入控件</b> --
 - <b>state</b>:
 - <b>args</b>:
 - <b>source/target</b>:
 - <b>Pre-State in</b>:
 - <b>Pre-Args in</b>:

-- <B>error in</B> can accept error information wired from VIs previously called.
-Use this information to decide if any functionality should be bypassed in the event of errors from other VIs.

-Right-click the <B>error in</B> control on the front panel and select <B>Explain Error</B> or <B>Explain Warning</B> from the shortcut menu for more information about the error.
 - <b>session error</b>:
-- <B>error in</B> can accept error information wired from VIs previously called.
-Use this information to decide if any functionality should be bypassed in the event of errors from other VIs.

-Right-click the <B>error in</B> control on the front panel and select <B>Explain Error</B> or <B>Explain Warning</B> from the shortcut menu for more information about the error.
 - <b>Module Name</b>:
 - <b>Response Arguments</b>:

 -- <b>输出控件</b> --
 - <b>state out</b>:
 - <b>args out</b>:
 - <b>source/target out</b>:
 - <b>Pre-State out</b>:
 - <b>Pre-Args out</b>:
 - <b>error</b>:
-- <B>error in</B> can accept error information wired from VIs previously called.
-Use this information to decide if any functionality should be bypassed in the event of errors from other VIs.

-Right-click the <B>error in</B> control on the front panel and select <B>Explain Error</B> or <B>Explain Warning</B> from the shortcut menu for more information about the error.

 ### CSMP-PostSendMsg.vi

 -- <b>输入控件</b> --
 - <b>state</b>:
 - <b>args</b>:
 - <b>source/target</b>:

-- <B>error in</B> can accept error information wired from VIs previously called.
-Use this information to decide if any functionality should be bypassed in the event of errors from other VIs.

-Right-click the <B>error in</B> control on the front panel and select <B>Explain Error</B> or <B>Explain Warning</B> from the shortcut menu for more information about the error.
 - <b>session error</b>:
-- <B>error in</B> can accept error information wired from VIs previously called.
-Use this information to decide if any functionality should be bypassed in the event of errors from other VIs.

-Right-click the <B>error in</B> control on the front panel and select <B>Explain Error</B> or <B>Explain Warning</B> from the shortcut menu for more information about the error.
 - <b>Module Name</b>:
 - <b>Response Arguments</b>:

 -- <b>输出控件</b> --
 - <b>state out</b>:
 - <b>args out</b>:
 - <b>source/target out</b>:
 - <b>error</b>:
-- <B>error in</B> can accept error information wired from VIs previously called.
-Use this information to decide if any functionality should be bypassed in the event of errors from other VIs.

-Right-click the <B>error in</B> control on the front panel and select <B>Explain Error</B> or <B>Explain Warning</B> from the shortcut menu for more information about the error.

 ### CSMP-Register Status.vi

 -- <b>输入控件</b> --
 - <b>state</b>:
 - <b>args</b>:
 - <b>source/target</b>:

-- <B>error in</B> can accept error information wired from VIs previously called.
-Use this information to decide if any functionality should be bypassed in the event of errors from other VIs.

-Right-click the <B>error in</B> control on the front panel and select <B>Explain Error</B> or <B>Explain Warning</B> from the shortcut menu for more information about the error.
 - <b>Module Name</b>:

 -- <b>输出控件</b> --
 - <b>state out</b>:
 - <b>args out</b>:
 - <b>source/target out</b>:
 - <b>Pre-State out</b>:
 - <b>Pre-Args out</b>:
 - <b>error</b>:
-- <B>error in</B> can accept error information wired from VIs previously called.
-Use this information to decide if any functionality should be bypassed in the event of errors from other VIs.

-Right-click the <B>error in</B> control on the front panel and select <B>Explain Error</B> or <B>Explain Warning</B> from the shortcut menu for more information about the error.

 ### CSMP-Sync Call.vi

 -- <b>输入控件</b> --
 - <b>state</b>:
 - <b>args</b>:
 - <b>source/target</b>:

-- <B>error in</B> can accept error information wired from VIs previously called.
-Use this information to decide if any functionality should be bypassed in the event of errors from other VIs.

-Right-click the <B>error in</B> control on the front panel and select <B>Explain Error</B> or <B>Explain Warning</B> from the shortcut menu for more information about the error.
 - <b>Response Timeout(5000ms)</b>:
 - <b>Module Name</b>:

 -- <b>输出控件</b> --
 - <b>state out</b>:
 - <b>args out</b>:
 - <b>source/target out</b>:
 - <b>Pre-State out</b>:
 - <b>Pre-Args out</b>:
 - <b>error</b>:
-- <B>error in</B> can accept error information wired from VIs previously called.
-Use this information to decide if any functionality should be bypassed in the event of errors from other VIs.

-Right-click the <B>error in</B> control on the front panel and select <B>Explain Error</B> or <B>Explain Warning</B> from the shortcut menu for more information about the error.

 ### CSMP-Unregister Status.vi

 -- <b>输入控件</b> --
 - <b>state</b>:
 - <b>args</b>:
 - <b>source/target</b>:

-- <B>error in</B> can accept error information wired from VIs previously called.
-Use this information to decide if any functionality should be bypassed in the event of errors from other VIs.

-Right-click the <B>error in</B> control on the front panel and select <B>Explain Error</B> or <B>Explain Warning</B> from the shortcut menu for more information about the error.
 - <b>Module Name</b>: